Saurus119/ExampleCode/README.md

 To run the application (it is expected that you have installed Docker and can run Docker commands), follow these steps:

-1. Navigate into the root folder called "KiwiTask".
+1. Navigate into the root folder.

 2. Build the Docker images: